armanabkar/sapper-blog/src/routes/blog/posts/write-code-that-is-easy-to-delete-not-easy-to-extend..md

 ---
-title: Write code that is easy to delete, not easy to extend
+title: Write Code That is Easy to Delete, not Easy to Extend!
 date: "2021-01-15T08:38:00.000Z"
 ---